epccs/MacGyver/Hardware/README.md

             Todo: Design, Layout, BOM, Review* (#= done), Order Boards, Assembly, Testing, Evaluation.
             *during review the Design may change without changing the revision.
             LVT12R0100FER smd 1206 metal current sense element 0.01 Ohm 1W (e.g. 10A max)
-            AT30TSE758A eeprom/temperature-alert on i2c bus between mngr and app
             change name on board to MacGyver
-            AVR128DB has two power domains, but the logistics is a mystery to me at this time.
+            AVR128DB has two power domains, but its logistics is a mystery to me at this time.
-            Add 10k Ohm to discharge the UPDI mode which is controled with BCM24 Remove Q4 so UART mode can not get power from 3V3 Use BCM23 to power UART mode
+            Use 10k Ohm to discharge the UPDI mode controled with BCM24 Use 10k Ohm to discharge the UART mode controled with BCM23 Remove SPI between R-Pi and App MCU; it should be available (e.g., sdcard, psram...)
+            Rename DTR pair to OOB (Out Of Band).
+            Remove RTS/CTS, without a bootloader they will not be needed

         ^1  Done: Design, Layout, BOM, Review* (#= done), Order Boards,
             WIP: Assembly,